tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

   "servers": [
     {
         "host_name": "ewrfceapcfg03",
-        "description": "This is a general description for this server.
-The server has several functions.
-One function is to serve serveral applications.
-Another is to store some databases.", "custom_fields": {
+        "description": "This is a general description for this server.", "custom_fields": {
           "tcp_port": 11441,
           "database_software": "SQL 2008 SP3",